Woods

 White Oak

-While not as abundant as Red Oak, White Oak is vastly available.
+While not as abundant as Red Oak, White Oak is regularly available.
 This is a very strong wood with a light brown, honey color and straight to wavy grain.
-The larger rays often give it more figure than Red Oak.
 Due to its strength and durability, White Oak is a very common choice for furniture.

 Origin: Eastern US; Central US; Southeastern Canada; South Central Canada